Advanced Hydric Soils

 Expect to spend a minimum of 8-lecture-contact-hours online and 16 hours in the field.
-For 2020 course participants, online lectures can be started anytime after registration and payment is completed.
-For 2021 course participants, online lectures can be started (and reviewed) at any time after December 7, 2020.
+Online lectures can be started (and reviewed) at any time after December 10, 2021.
 All online lectures must be completed prior to attending chosen field practicum.
 Progress through online lectures at your own pace and review as many times as you wish until online courses close on November 30th each year.

 Successful completion of course requires completion of online lectures and participation at one in-person 16-contact-hour field session.
 Scroll down for dates, locations, and a more specific list of topics covered.
 Registration can be completed with payment via credit card, check, or purchase order.

 Tuition cost: $850.00

 In light of state and national COVID-19 guidelines, WTI has developed plans to provide the safest possible course environment while adhering to social distancing recommendations.
 All participants must read, sign, and return our Participant Guidelines and COVID-19 Liability Waiver Form before the start date of your course in order to participate.
 If you are unable to do this, you will not be allowed to participate in the field course.
 All WTI course dates will continue to be contingent on CDC and State recommendations related to COVID-19 and social distancing requirements.

 Your Course Includes

 This field guide is based on the National Technical Committee on Hydric Soils’ Field Indicators of Hydric Soils in the United States.

 Receive a copy of lecture notes and a thumb drive of essential electronic resources to reference after the course.